USEPA/epanet-manual/docs/6_objects.rst

-   In addition to adding individual objects interactively, you can import a text file containing a list of node ID's with their coordinates as well as a list of link ID's and their connecting nodes (see Section 11.4 - Importing a Partial Network).
+   In addition to adding individual objects interactively, you can import a text file containing a list of node ID's with their coordinates as well as a list of link ID's and their connecting nodes (see :numref:`sec-import_partial_net`).

+.. _sec-select_objs:

 Selecting Objects
 ~~~~~~~~~~~~~~~~~

    To select an object on the map:

     1. Make sure that the map is in Selection mode (the mouse cursor has the
        shape of an arrow pointing up to the left).
 To switch to this mode,
        either click the Select Object button |image86| on the Map Toolbar or
        choose **Select Object** from the **Edit** menu.

     2. Click the mouse over the desired object on the map.